WhatIUnderstood/brainy_retina/README.md

 - Parvo output by simulating the midget cells outputs
 - Magno output by simulating the parasol cells.
 Temporal aspects are not yet simulated

-Parvo and Magno output are two different matrices whith values between 0 and 255.
+Parvo and Magno outputs are two different matrices whith values between 0 and 255.
 The value 0 represent a low pulse frequency (near 0 Hz) and 255 a high pulse frequency (more than 100 Hz).

 This project generate a library that use GPU acceleration by using cuda.
 No pure CPU support is done for now.